Athlete’s Foot Treatment Options for Southfield and Wyandotte Patients.

 - Toenails are easily pulled from the nail bed.

 The foot and ankle doctor may prescribe an oral or topical anti-fungal medication.
-Talk to your podiatrist at Family Foot and Ankles Specialists in either Wyandotte or Oak Park park office to discuss your treatment options.
+Talk to your podiatrist at Family Foot and Ankles Specialists in either Wyandotte or Southfield park office to discuss your treatment options.

 Adopting the following measures can help prevent athlete’s foot: